top of page

 “Now I am become Death, the destroyer of worlds.”

-That explosion — followed by decades of nuclear weapons testing — released radioactive isotopes into the atmosphere.
+That explosion — followed by years of atmospheric nuclear testing — released radioactive isotopes into the atmosphere.
 These particles spread globally and settled into soil, water, and air.
-From that point on, almost all newly smelted steel carried trace amounts of background radiation.
+From that point on, newly smelted steel could carry trace amounts of background radiation.

 The contamination is harmless for almost all uses.
 But for a handful of scientific fields, “almost” was not enough.